The College of Business and Administration

 (pop.
 400K+) is situated at the base of Pikes Peak, offers many recreational and cultural activities and was recently ranked by U.S. News & World Report

-- At least one year of practice experience in international business or a closely related field.
+- At least one year of practice experience in an area of business law or a closely related field.

 - Ability or interest in teaching online classes.